s-enright/cs421-final-project/final-project/README.md

 ### Successfully Implemented Features
+A packrat parser was successfully implemented using monadic combinators, and was extended to handle grammar for a simple programming language with control structures and multiple data types, including arithmetic expressions, Boolean expressions and commands.
+The lookahead and backtracking capabilities were extended to skip ahead until desired keywords are found, or to collect strings in between keywords.

+A testing suite was designed to evaluate strings representing all possible input types, and report of the outcome.

 ### Challenges
 The initial challenge in this project was in fully comprehending the level of recursion required to implement the basic data structures and parsing functions.
 In addition to the main memoization matrix, which is implemented through a pair mutually recursive data structures, the main parsing function itself is doubly recursive, assigning variables that refer to itself, and to later iterations of the parsing results.
 These are described in detail below.